-Melinda was a 17 year-old soprano who brought the “Pie Jesu” solo from the choral setting of Faure’s Requiem to work on in her private voice lesson.
+Mindy was a 17 year-old soprano who brought the “Pie Jesu” solo from Gabriel Faure’s choral setting of the Requiem to work on in her private voice lesson.
 Her church choir director had asked her to sing it during an Easter service and she was very concerned about “breath support.”

-To address her concerns, I suddenly decided to not work functionally and somatically in order to veer in another direction.
-I suggested that the student listen to some great French organ works of Cesar Franck, who lived about the time of Gabriel Faure.
+I decided to not work functionally and somatically in order to veer in another direction.
+I suggested that she listen to some French organ works by the composer/organist Cesar Franck, who lived about the time of Gabriel Faure.
+This was during the Romantic period in Western classical music (late 1800’s to early 1900’s.)

-Why did I do that?
 Where did that idea come from?
+(I am open to intuition.)
 What did I hope to accomplish?
+(Read On–)

 As a result of my background, I knew that if Mindy could hear the French reed organ pipe sounds that were developed during the Romantic era in Western Europe, played on a good pipe organ, she might be able to follow her own inner compass to execute the long vocal lines of the Faure piece.
 And by using her ear and musical sense, she could take what she had developed technically and apply it without my “interference.”